When responsible for the Catering Contract- what do you need to know? Here is an overview of the key must-know items in my catering buyers guide.

 The catering supplier can act as:

-Catering Buyers Guide- Hybrid Model
+Catering ITT- Hybrid Model

-• as a principal in the purchase of food and drink stocks and other materials and commodities which are first supplied to the client; the contract caterer then acts as an agent of the client in supplying the prepared food to consumers ie, a contract caterer may, under a single contract, operate as both principal (when purchasing food etc) and agent (when supplying it to the final consumer).
+The supplier acts as a principal in the purchase of food and drink stocks and other materials and commodities which are first supplied to the client; the contract caterer then acts as an agent of the client in supplying the prepared food to consumers ie, a contract caterer may, under a single contract, operate as both principal (when purchasing food etc) and agent (when supplying it to the final consumer).

 The status of the contract caterer will normally fall within one of the categories outlined above.
 However, any contract caterers who feel that their particular contractual arrangements produce a different result in terms of their status should contact their local VAT office.

 As far as it is practical to do so in the circumstances, the contract caterer’s obligations as agent or principal should be reflected in the wording of any contracts and related proposal/tender documents where such effectively form part of the legal documentation setting out the relationship with the client.

 In general, it has been established practice that agency contracts are most often used in the education, health and financial sectors.

 Under agency contracts for the provision of catering it is accepted that:

 • the client makes a taxable supply of catering to the consumer, or the catering is subsumed within an overall exempt supply eg of education;

 • VAT is not charged to the client on wages of the catering staff employed at the unit;